Sơn Tùng M-TP: 2015–2017: The Remix and independent label

-In May 2018, his single "Run Now" was released with a music video featuring Thai actress Davika Hoorne.
-Many Catholic viewers condemned its usage of William-Adolphe Bouguereau's 1876 painting Pietà, as it was seen burning in the video.
+In May 2018, his single "Run Now" was released alongside a music video featuring Thai actress Davika Hoorne.
+The video ignited controversy primarily for depicting William-Adolphe Bouguereau's 1876 painting, Pietà—which portrays the Virgin Mary holding the lifeless body of Jesus after his crucifixion—being engulfed in flames.
 "Run Now" was awarded two Zing Music Awards for Music Video of the Year and Most Favorite Dance/Electronic Song, and a WeChoice Award for Most Favorite Music Video.
-Later in July, the singer played a fictionalized version of himself in Chuyến đi của thanh xuân, a short film sponsored by Biti's and directed by Nguyễn Quang Dũng.
+In July, the singer portrayed a fictionalized version of himself in Chuyến đi của thanh xuân, a short film directed by Nguyễn Quang Dũng in partnership with the sneaker brand Biti's Hunter.
 Tùng's collaboration with rapper Snoop Dogg, "Give It to Me", was released in July 2019.
 The accompanied video features an appearance by singer Madison Beer and set a 24-hour record for Vietnamese music videos with 25.8 million YouTube views on the first day.
-This record was previously held by "Chạy ngay đi" (17.6 million views).
+This record was previously held by "Run Now" (17.6 million views).

 The singer embarked on his second nationwide concert tour, Sky Tour, from July to August 2019.
 The show was divided into two sets.
 The first half featured performances by guest acts such as Tiên Tiên, Rhymastic and Kimmese, while the other half was Tùng's solo set.
 Tickets to the Hồ Chí Minh and Hà Nội dates sold out.
-Despite many panning strict security measures at the concerts, critics still praised the performances and Tùng's audience interaction.
+Tùng's showmanship and engagement with the audience earned widespread acclaim.
 The tour was chronicled in the documentary film, Sơn Tùng M-TP: Sky Tour Movie, which debuted in June 2020.
 Dubbed as Vietnam's first musical documentary, it grossed ₫5.5 billion (US$238.700) after the first three days of release even with mixed reviews.
 Netflix went on to distribute the film globally.
 An accompanying live album was also released.

-Later that year, Tùng released "Có chắc yêu là đây" and the lead single from his forthcoming extended play Chúng ta, "Chúng ta của hiện tại".
-The former became the 4th-most streamed music video premiere on YouTube at the time with 901.000 concurrent viewers.
-Tùng also became the first Vietnamese musician to enter the Billboard Social 50 chart that July at number 28.

-On April 24, 2021, he released his music video Muộn rồi mà sao còn on YouTube.
-On April 28, 2022, he released his music video "There's No One at All on Youtube, making his comeback after a year absent.